asvae/double-panel/README.md

 * **yarn dev** - run dev server (then go to `/#/demo`)
 * **yarn dist** - bundle distribution package for npm
 * **yarn demo** - bundle demo

-## Api
-### Component api

-* `this.$panel.createChild(VmPanel)`

-## The gist

-Imagine modal.
-Then modal inside of modal.
-This library does the same, just with two panels.
-Parent on the left - child on the right.
-Child on the left - parent on the right.
-Makes no sense?
-Check demo.

 ## How to use